Abul Maal Abdul Muhith: Early career

 Abdul Muhith served as the general secretary of the central committee of the Pakistan Civil Service Association during 1960–1969.
 He joined the Pakistan Embassy in the United States as an economic counselor in 1969.
 In 1966, he was honoured with the Tamgha e Khidmat award by the Pakistan government.
-During his service as the chief and deputy secretary of Pakistan Planning Commission, he made a report on the discrimination between East and West Pakistan and that was the first submitted report on that issue in Pakistan National Congress.
-He was the first diplomat of Washington Embassy who showed his consent in favour of Bangladesh giving up the side of Pakistan during the Independence War of 1971.
+During his service as the chief and deputy secretary of the Pakistan Planning Commission, he made a report on the discrimination between East and West Pakistan, and that was the first submitted report on that issue in the Pakistan National Congress.
+He was the first diplomat of the Washington Embassy who showed his consent in favour of Bangladesh, giving up the side of Pakistan during the Independence War of 1971.
 He was appointed the secretary of planning in 1972 and secretary of the External Resource Department of the Finance and Planning Ministry in 1977.

 Retirement and return

-Abdul Muhith went for self-retirement in 1981 from his service and then he started his second innings of his career as the specialist of economics and development in Ford Foundation and in the International Fund for Agricultural Development (IFAD).
+Abdul Muhith went for self-retirement in 1981 from his service, and then he started his second innings of his career as the specialist of economics and development in the Ford Foundation and in the International Fund for Agricultural Development (IFAD).
 He became finance and planning minister in 1982–83.
-Next, he worked as the specialist of different institutions of World Bank and the United Nations.
+Next, he worked as the specialist of different institutions of the World Bank and the United Nations.
 He has been a recognised figure in the World Bank, International Monetary Fund, IDB and in different organisations of United Nations.
 He was the visiting fellow of Princeton University in 1984 and 1985.

-Abdul Muhith took oath as the Finance Minister of Bangladesh government on 6 January 2009 and in August 2009 he inaugurated the building of the Benapole Customs and Immigration Check Post.
+Abdul Muhith took the oath as the finance minister of the Bangladeshi government on 6 January 2009, and in August 2009 he inaugurated the building of the Benapole Customs and Immigration Check Post.

 Abdul Muhith retired from the government and from his role as a Jatiya Sangsad member for the Sylhet-1 constituency at the elections of December 2018.
 His younger brother AK Abdul Momen succeeded him as the constituency representative.

 Personal life

 Abdul Muhith was married to designer Syeda Sabia.
-Their daughter, Samina Muhith, is a banker and an expert in the field of monetary policy.
-Their elder son, Shahed Muhith, is an architect, and younger son, Samir Muhith, is a teacher.
+They had three children.

 On 5 March 2022, Abdul Muhith was taken to Green Life Hospital in Dhaka due to illness.
 He died on 30 April 2022 at United Hospital.

 His funeral (1st namaz-e-janaza) was held on the premises of Gulshan Azad Masjid in the capital of Dhaka.